ThomasSps/networkstech-proj2/README.md

 ##Installation notes

-*- Import to an MySQL Database the "/sql/asanz.sql" file, use phpMyAdmin.
+- *Import to an MySQL Database the "/sql/asanz.sql" file, use phpMyAdmin.*
-- Confgigure your Database details to the "config.php" file.
+- *Confgigure your Database details to the "config.php" file.*
-- Start developing!*
+- *Start developing!*

 ----------